ThaiNangTaniPolitics/thainangtani-politics-observatory-42/index.md

 ## 📌 Latest Update

-**Reading deficits, health‑literacy failures and the structural implications of the World Bank’s 2024–2025 assessment**
+**How volunteer firefighters, agricultural expansion and institutional barriers shape the human cost of the haze crisis**
-0051-thailands-foundational-skills-crisis.md
+0052 – Thailand’s Fireline Inequality Architecture